 Students may be able simultaneously to pursue degrees offered by the Graduate School of Design and another Harvard University graduate school, thereby reducing the total amount of time necessary to obtain both degrees if they were pursued separately.
 To pursue two degrees simultaneously, students must be admitted into each school independently pursuant to that school's own admissions criteria.
 The minimum full-time residency and curricular requirements at the GSD for students seeking joint degree status depend upon the degree program to which the student seeks admission at the Graduate School of Design.

 Currently, the GSD offers a formal MUP/JD joint degree program with the Harvard Law School.
 This program allows students seeking both degrees simultaneously to receive them in four, rather than five years.
 Students will be considered in residence at both schools simultaneously during the duration of their studies.
 For more information about the MUP/JD joint degree, please contact the Master in Urban Planning Program Director or the Registrar.
-The GSD also offers a formal MUP/MPP joint degree program with the Harvard Kennedy School.
+The GSD also offers a formal MUP/MPP joint degree program, as well as a MUP/MPA joint degree program with the Harvard Kennedy School.
 This program allows students seeking both degrees simultaneously to receive them in three rather than four years.
 Students will be considered in residence at both schools simultaneously during the duration of their studies.
 In addition, the GSD offers the MUP/65-credit MPH joint degree with the Harvard T.H.
 Chan School of Public Health.
 This joint degree is designed to support and encourage students seeking a transdisciplinary education in urban planning and public health, and prepare them for leadership positions at the intersection of these fields.
 By enrolling concurrently in both the MUP and the 65-credit MPH in the environmental health field of study with a track in sustainability, health, and the global environment, students will be introduced to the domestic and international issues entailed in promoting and designing healthier communities, cities, and metropolitan areas, as well as the environmental, social, and health issues that result from specific building and city designs.

 Students may not obtain joint degree status at the GSD by seeking degrees at graduate schools other than those at Harvard University.